-Reporting boundaries Our business is structured and reported under six divisions:
+Reporting boundaries Our business is structured and reported under five divisions:

-- Informa Connect - Informa Intelligence - Informa Markets - Informa Tech - Taylor & Francis - Global Support / Group As per the protocol for financial reporting, we include the data for any business sold up until the date it is sold and begin to include data for any business that is bought from the date the acquisition completes.
+- Informa Connect - Informa Markets - Informa Tech - Taylor & Francis - Global Support / Group As per the protocol for financial reporting, we include the data for any business sold up until the date it is sold and begin to include data for any business that is bought from the date the acquisition completes.
 Exceptions may be made following any materially significant acquisition or disposal where restating data would allow a more appropriate comparison of performance, but this would be clearly stated.
 Additionally, we may make an exception where such reporting may lead to the data being misrepresentative or out of line with stakeholder expectations.
 Again, this would be clearly stated in this circumstance.
-Use of estimates In some cases, we need to use estimated rather than actual data to fill data gaps.
-For example, some of our offices are shared spaces with other companies and we may not have the ability to measure actual energy usage for our allocated space; in such cases we may then take an estimate our usage based on our share of the building's floor space.
+Use of estimates In some cases, we need to use estimates rather than actual data to fill data gaps.
+For example, some of our offices are shared spaces with other companies and we may not have the ability to measure actual energy usage for our allocated space; in such cases we may then take an estimate of our usage based on our share of the building's floor space.
 We have stated in this document where such estimates have been made.
 We may also choose to use good practice industry benchmarks/levels where no other data is practically available.
 Restatement of reported data We think it is important for the business and for the readers of our Sustainability reports to be able to see our sustainability performance over time.
 We therefore want to use consistent methodologies, definitions, and scope from year to year to allow this.
 Sometimes this means that we may need to restate the data from previous years as the methodologies we use change.
 As recommended by the GHG Protocol, we may also recalculate our data for prior years to reflect any significant or structural changes to the Group (e.g., acquisition, divestiture, mergers, insourcing or outsourcing).
 The threshold value for a significant change is a change of more than 5% in the value of each KPI (e.g. scope 1 emissions, scope 2 emissions, total waste, etc.).
 These recalculations may increase or decrease the carbon emissions and waste data for the baseline year of our FasterForward targets, as well as the carbon emissions data for the baseline year of our Science-Based Targets).
+Data completeness To ensure data completeness we obtain a list of Informa offices from the Real Estate team and cross-reference it with the headcount information obtained from Human Resources (HR).
+Any discrepancy is investigated with the Real Estate team or the HR team.
+The list includes all offices including space rented in coworking facilities (e.g. WeWork).
+No environmental data is collected for home-based workers, however we have estimated the emissions from working from home.
+Roles, responsibilities and accountabilities Data is collected from the following sources: